 Interpersonal conflict refers to the manifestation of incompatibility, inconsistency, or disagreement between two or more interacting individuals.
 It usually occur between peers or between superiors and subordinates or between individuals in interpersonal relationship.

-Conflict entails an expressed struggle between two or more interdependent people who perceive that they have incompatible goals (Cahn, 1992).
+Usually, conflict Opens in new window entails an expressed struggle between two or more interdependent people who perceive that they have incompatible goals (Cahn, 1992).
 This struggle most likely occur when resources are scarce, when each conflicting partner attaches importance to his or her goals, and when those goals are hard to obtain (Wilmot & Hocker, 2007).

 Interpersonal conflict contexts can include the study of conflicts in acquaintanceship, friendship, dating, marital relationship, family socialization, health care, workplace, life span, and/or intercultural context.
 In any of these contexts, some of the following features exists:

 An interpersonal conflict situation basically involves the study of how two or more individuals approach and manage the message exchange process and the meaning construction process due to incompatible goals, scarce resources, and the perceived interferences from others in achieving his or her goals in a multilayered socio-cultural system (Wilmot & Hocker, 2011).